Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Related Work

-\looseness-1Across all these methods, the resulting optimization problems are prone to local minima.
-For global contact-rich planning, methods based on the \ac{RRT} \cite{pang2023global}, \ac{MIP} \cite{hogan2020reactive}, and the \ac{GCS} \cite{Marcucci2024shortest, graesdal2024towards} have been proposed.
-While these methods can perform global search, they are typically limited to low-dimensional systems and are vulnerable to combinatorial explosion of the number of contact modes.
+Gradient-based trajectory optimization can only guarantee convergence to local minima.
+Although outside the scope of this work, several approaches aim to address this limitation through global optimization, including graph of convex sets \cite{graesdal2024towards}, polynomial optimization \cite{kang2025global}, mixed-integer programming \cite{hogan2020reactive}, and rapidly exploring random tree \cite{pang2023global}.
+While these methods can perform global search, they are typically restricted to low-dimensional systems and remain vulnerable to combinatorial growth in the number of possible contact modes.

+Finally, trajectory optimization produces an open-loop trajectory and therefore typically requires continual replanning in a receding-horizon fashion to compensate for modeling errors and disturbances.
+In contrast, our method produces affine feedback policies that respect the unilateral nature of contact, enabling online deployment without repeated replanning.